 Forgot your username or password?

-The “Justified” jury, chaired by Christopher Simmons (MINE™, San Francisco), will review all entries based on the clarity of concept or idea, the quality of execution and aesthetics.
-Questions the jurors will consider include “Did the work do its job?
+The “Justified” jury, chaired by Christopher Simmons (MINE™, San Francisco), reviewed all entries based on the clarity of concept or idea, the quality of execution and aesthetics.
+Questions the jurors considered include “Did the work do its job?
 Is it effective? well-crafted? beautifully executed?”

-Designers who entered the strongest projects—those that are most engaging and inspiring—have been invited to provide further detail to advance to Round 2.
-The best examples will be those that make a project and its impact clear to the design profession, clients and society at large.
+Designers who entered the strongest projects—those that are most engaging and inspiring—were invited to provide further detail to advance to Round 2.
+The best examples made a project and its impact clear to the design profession, clients and society at large.

-Show others why your design matters.
-Whether your project was for a global company, a national nonprofit, a local small business or self-promotion, we want to hear from you when we announce the 2015 call for entries later this year!
+Get ready to show others why your design matters.
+Whether your project was for a global company, a national nonprofit, a local small business or self-promotion, we'll want to hear from you when we announce the 2015 call for entries later this year!

 This year, Round 1 only requires you